hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Exporting and Importing Cloud Code.md

 ## Importing Cloud Code

-If you've exported your game's Cloud Code and edited files, you can re-import your changes in as a compressed archive:
+If you've exported your game's Cloud Code and edited files or if you've written some scripts you want to use for your game's Cloud Code, you can import these scripts as a compressed archive:
-* At import, the content can be reviewed for differences.
+* At import, the content can be reviewed for differences with your game's existing Cloud Code and you can select or reject those changes for import.

 *1.*  Go to *Configurator>Cloud Code*.